-Due to the frequent interactions between sea-salt aerosol and polluted air masses (Myhre et al., 2006;Xu and Penner, 2012), the moderation of nitrate cooling is expected to be common over Europe, where the lower atmosphere is characterized by RNS values between 1 and 30 (Fig. 6).
-As discussed above (Fig. 5a and Fig. S5), considerable moderation is expected over inland and Central Europe, where [Na+] > 2.5 µg m-3 is observed frequently (Gustafsson and Franzén, 2000, also see Fig. 5c).
+Due to the frequent interactions between sea-salt aerosol and polluted air masses (Myhre et al., 2006;Xu and Penner, 2012), the moderation of nitrate cooling is expected to be common over Europe, where the lower atmosphere is characterized by RNS values between 1 and 30 (Fig. 7).
+As discussed above (Fig. 6a and Fig. S6), considerable moderation is expected over inland and Central Europe, where [Na+] > 2.5 µg m-3 is observed frequently (Gustafsson and Franzén, 2000, also see Fig. 6c).
 Such moderation could be even more relevant over coastal and continental outflow regions of North America and South/East Asia (discussed in the next section), where high loadings of nitrate were observed and found to be significantly associated with sea-salt aerosol (30-90% of total nitrate) (Xu and Penner, 2012).

-To quantify the possible overestimation of nitrate radiative forcing when only the sea-salt-induced ‘mass-enhancement effect’ was treated but not the ‘re-distribution effect’, similar statistical analysis (Fig. 6) is conducted for the percentage change of nitrate AOD between the AODnitrate in the ‘Case_SeasaltOn’ and the corresponding AOD*nitrate, i.e. (AODnitrate – AOD*nitrate)/AODnitrate.
+To quantify the possible overestimation of nitrate radiative forcing when only the sea-salt-induced ‘mass-enhancement effect’ was treated but not the ‘re-distribution effect’, similar statistical analysis (Fig. 7a) is conducted for the percentage change of nitrate AOD between the AODnitrate in the ‘Case_SeasaltOn’ and the corresponding AOD*nitrate, i.e. (AODnitrate – AOD*nitrate)/AODnitrate.
 As described before, AODnitrate stands for the case where both ‘mass-enhancement’ and ‘re-distribution’ effects have been accounted for the ‘Case_SeasaltOn’, while only the ‘mass-enhancement effect’ is accounted for AOD*nitrate.
-Fig. S6b shows that the AOD*nitrate could increase by 5-30% when introducing sea-salt and only the ‘mass-enhancement effect’ is considered.
-Conversely, the statistics show that the ‘re-distribution effect’ tends to significantly reduce the nitrate AOD by 10-20% when there is abundant sea-salt interacting with anthropogenic nitrate (RNS < ~30, Fig. 6).
+Fig. 7b shows that the AOD*nitrate could increase by 5-30% when introducing sea-salt and only the ‘mass-enhancement effect’ is considered.
+Conversely, the statistics show that the ‘re-distribution effect’ tends to significantly reduce the nitrate AOD by 10-20% when there is abundant sea-salt interacting with anthropogenic nitrate (RNS < ~30, Fig. 7a).
 Note that this estimation of percentage reduction in AODnitrate is robust (may be slightly conservative), despite of the overestimation of particulate nitrate over Europe (Supplementary Information Section S6).
-The upper limit of our result is comparable to a previous estimate of 25% reduction of AODnitrate by sea-salt aerosol on a global scale by Myhre et al. (2006), where a similar ‘re-distribution effect’ of sea-salt aerosol was evaluated but the simplifications of the mass transfer between fine and coarse modes may lead to overestimation of the reduction (Supplementary Information Section S1).
+The uncertainty in deposition parameterizations could be one reason of this overestimation, as suggested by the overestimation of sea-salt particles as well (Chen et al., 2016a) and the underestimation of nitrogen deposition over Europe in many models (Vivanco et al., 2017).
+The upper limit of our result is comparable to a previous estimate of 25% reduction of AODnitrate by sea-salt aerosol on a global scale by Myhre et al. (2006).
+They evaluated a similar ‘re-distribution effect’ of sea-salt aerosol.
+But the simplifications of the mass transfer between fine and coarse modes may lead to overestimation of the reduction (Supplementary Information Section S1).
 The ‘re-distribution effect’ becomes rather weak (limited within 10%) as RNS further increased (RNS > ~30) when marine air masses are transported further inland.

 3.5 The ‘re-distribution effect’ over North America and on a global scale